Keith Vincent Smith

 Three men brandish flat-topped clubs like wooden mallets, probably used in tooth evulsion.
-Two quite small men at the front seem to be chanting.
+Two quite small men at the front appear to be chanting.

-The spearman standing on one leg to the right of Booderro is probably Pemulwuy.
+The spearman standing on one leg to the right of Booderro is most likely Pemulwuy.

 [Yoo-long Erah-ba-diang.
 5.]

-The boys are carried a short distance to a flat area, let down from the shoulders of the men and placed in a group, their heads lowered and hands clasped.
+The boys are taken a short distance to a flat area, let down from the shoulders of the men and placed in a group, their heads lowered and hands clasped.